sauercrowd/mole/README.md

 Docker has a lot of stuff built in, provide an environment that feels like a VM.
 But sometimes - we don't need that.

-Docker images are great for packaging - and that's the only thing that mole focuses on.
-Mole is applying the minimal amount of isolation necessary to run the image - that's it.
-Great for just running an image on a VM.

-Mole is following the Unix philosophy: a simple, clear purpose and interface.
+Mole is a simole tool to execute confainers, following the unix philosopher.
-It integrates well with existing unix tools for other purposes.
+It integrates well with existing unix tools for other purposes, as it simply exposes the container as a directory to you.

+It deliberately isolates as little as possible, focusing on simplicity

 ## Usage